-Roles govern what a user can do in GAAP.
-For example, a user with the Full Administrator role has full permissions to configure GAAP, from creating companies, users, server settings, and much more.
+Roles govern what a user can do in Intelligent Automation.
+In effect, they determine what a user can do to what he or she can see.
+For example, a user with the Full Administrator role has full permissions to configure Intelligent Automation, from creating companies, users, server settings, and much more.
 However, a user with the Reports Only User role can view information related to reports but cannot create applications.